 - Developing implementation plan: The program team held numerous meetings with key individuals to develop a comprehensive implementation plan.
 Participants included the hospital’s chief of staff and director of medicine, along with department chairs and representatives from obstetrics, pediatrics, neonatal care, family practice, nursing, and pharmacy services.

-- Obtaining seed funding and donated vaccine: The program team submitted a successful proposal to the Baylor Methodist Community Health Fund, which awards grants for programs that provide heath care to underserved communities.
+- Obtaining seed funding and donated vaccine: The program team submitted a successful proposal to the Baylor Methodist Community Health Fund, which awards grants for programs that provide health care to underserved communities.
 Dr. Healy also contacted representatives of Sanofi Pasteur, the only manufacturer of pertussis vaccine at the time the program was implemented, who agreed to donate pertussis vaccine doses.
 The team worked with the head of the Ben Taub pharmacy to arrange for storage.

 - Educating staff: Program staff educated relevant hospital-based providers (including obstetricians, family practitioners, midwives, nursing personnel, and translators) during regular grand rounds and in small group sessions.
 During these sessions, staff learned about their role in the program, including how to explain its importance and benefits to mothers and family members.